 Diploma or degree in a relevant field from a recognized college or university OR demonstrated competence through related work.

 International Students - The English proficiency requirement is IELTS 6.0 with no band lower than 5.0; or TOEFL iBT 79 with no sections lower than 16.
 Students may have the English condition waived if they have graduated from a recognized (Canadian, USA, British, Australian, etc.) college or university where classes are conducted in the English language.

-Gives graduates three semesters to hone their skills in international trade and international business management.
+Students have three semesters to hone their skillss to hone their skills in international trade and international business management.

-Students successfully completing the program have the option to write the FITT certification exams followed by a fourth semester in the Freights Forwarding and Logistics College Grad Certificate to prepare for the CIFFA certification exams.
+Students successfully completing the program have the option to write the FITT certification exams followed by a fourth semester in International Marketing

 International entrepreneurs in the areas of importing and exporting, as well as foreign business development, supply chain/logistics, international marketing, sourcing and procurement.

 For programs with Experiential Learning (Work Placement/Internship): Costs for accommodation, if needed, travel and related expenses is at the student's own expense.
 It is recommended for most programs, that students have access to a laptop or desktop computer while away from home during experiential learning periods.